How this second-generation CA forged his own identity by focusing on global SME’s & Start-ups.

 Two areas I believe our young CAs should focus on are fintech startups and global outsourcing.

 They can join a technology startup, any startup including startups in the fintech space.
-Working as a co-founder, core team member, and/or a finance controller could be a rewarding experience for them.
+Working as a co-founder, core team member, and/or finance controller could be a rewarding experience for them.

-I also see a lot of technology founders trying to understand stuff like economic indicators, ratios for loan disbursals, account receivable & payables management, the unbanked rural credit sector.
+I also see a lot of technology founders trying to understand stuff like economic indicators, ratios for loan disbursals, account receivable & payables management, and the unbanked rural credit sector.
 I truly feel that young CAs are better equipped to understand and solve such problems.

 The pandemic has created conditions favorable for India and it is becoming a global financial processes outsourcing hub.

-Our young professionals should work to up-skill themselves, hone their knowledge of Ind AS/IFRS and focus on taking up global outsourcing assignments.
+Our young professionals should work to upskill themselves, hone their knowledge of Ind AS/IFRS, and focus on taking up global outsourcing assignments.

 As a second-generation Chartered Accountant, you do get an entry into an organization.
 However, servicing and retaining a client over time is totally up to the credentials and ability of the service provider.